Updated on: October 1, 2024

 Bitwarden is a fully open-source password manager — it’s got advanced security features, a decent extension for Chrome, a good free plan, and affordable packages for personal and family use that start at just $1.00 / month.
 However, it’s not nearly as intuitive as the other password managers on this list.

 The Chrome extension offers access to Bitwarden’s password vault, password generator, passkey manager, and 2FA authenticator.
-Unfortunately, the extension can be a bit clunky.
-During my tests, the auto-save function sometimes failed to save my newly created logins, and I found the auto-fill to be a bit unintuitive.
+During my tests, the auto-save function sometimes failed to save my newly created logins, and I found the auto-fill needed some manual configuration before it worked the way I wanted it to.
+What’s more, some of the settings were a bit confusing, and I had to search Bitwarden’s knowledge base before I could confidently make changes.
+However, once set up, it worked well.

 One significant advantage Bitwarden has over Google Password Manager is its password generator.
 Bitwarden’s password generator is one of the best I’ve used.
 I especially like the passphrase generator, and it can create customizable usernames (with or without your email).
 The only password generator better than Bitwarden’s is 1Password.